Biodiversity crisis in the geological past: The Great Dying

 The analogy between the late Permian world and the current climate crisis is crystal clear: greenhouse gases lead to climate change with dire consequences for biodiversity and life in general.

 It is also useful to contemplate the consequences of a large igneous province (LIP).
-The current anthropogenic climate crisis may turn out being an exercise in facing a LIP sometime in the future.
 Such an event occurs every few tens of millions of years.
 Humanity has yet to witness a LIP, but one day, we will.
 Are we prepared for it?
-Great sums of money, as those spent by NASA, should rightfully be invested in volcanic risk assessment, eruption aftermath recovery and climate crisis preparedness and mitigation.

 ----